Tag Archives: essay tips

 Chicago Booth is consistently rated in the top echelon of MBA programs in the United States and is known for a strong intellectual community.
 This application is designed to evaluate candidates on their ability to …

 Chicago Booth is consistently rated in the top echelon of MBA programs in the United States and is known for a strong intellectual community.
 This application is designed to evaluate candidates on their ability to handle the Chicago curriculum, contribute to the community, and grow in their careers.
-This year Chicago has discarded a longer essay on your career goals in favor of two short essays and the creative powerpoint presentation question.
+This year Chicago has eliminated most of the essays in favor of the creative and popular PowerPoint presentation question.

 Chicago Booth’s open-ended creative presentation or essay confounds many candidates.
-Whether you choose to write an essay or prepare a four slide presentation, take a step back from the unique format and think about the question strategically.
-The power point format simply gives you the freedom to express that answer in words, images, graphics or some combination.
+Whether you choose to write an essay or prepare a presentation, take a step back from the unique format and think about the question strategically.
+The PowerPoint format simply gives you the freedom to express who you are in words, images, graphics or some combination.
 The best presentations will be simple, evocative and expressive.
-Remember, content is far more important than creativity of presentation.
+Remember, content is far more important than visual drama of presentation.
 Stacy Blackman Consulting has significant experience coaching applicants through the Chicago creative essay.
 Contact us to learn more about our strategic approach.

 This creative essay offers you a blank slate to express yourself with any content you choose.
 When approaching the question focus first on content, and then on delivery.

 If you decide to write an essay response, you have enough space to tell a story that describes something new about yourself.
-If you decide to prepare a power point in response to this essay question, refine your story to its key elements.
-Four slides is a limited amount of space to communicate a lot of detail.
+If you decide to prepare a PowerPoint in response to this essay question, refine your story to its key elements.
+While this year Chicago Booth permits any length of essay or presentation, in prior years the limit has been four slides.
+To keep a presentation visual and interesting, consider how you will format.
 Can you use photos?
 Drawings?
 If you use words, keep them clear and focused.
 Take every point up a level, so you are communicating a vision rather than a thesis.

 Reapplicant Question: Upon reflection, how has your perspective regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
 (300 words maximum)